Compressed Sensing with Upscaled Vector Approximate Message Passing: Conclusions

 \section{Conclusions}

-Vector Approximate Message Passing (VAMP) \cite{VAMP}, \cite{NS-VAMP} demonstrates great reconstruction performance on linear inverse problems, but its applicability is limited to relatively small dimensional signals due to necessity in computing the expensive LMMSE estimator.
-In this work we considered an extension of the VAMP algorithm to Conjugate Gradient VAMP (CG-VAMP) and proposed fast and practical methods for correcting, tuning and accelerating the CG algorithm.
+Vector Approximate Message Passing (VAMP) \cite{VAMP}, \cite{NS-VAMP} demonstrates great reconstruction performance on linear inverse problems, but its applicability is limited to relatively small dimensional signals due to the necessity in computing the expensive LMMSE estimator.
+In this work we considered an extension of the VAMP algorithm to Conjugate Gradient VAMP (CG-VAMP) and derived asymptotically rigorous scalable methods for correcting, tuning and accelerating the CG algorithm within CG-VAMP.
 The CG-VAMP algorithm with the proposed Adaptive CG (ACG) algorithm demonstrates consistent and fast reconstruction of large-scale signals measured by highly ill-conditioned and underdetermined operators.

-In our second contribution we considered the potential of Warm-Started CG-VAMP (WS-CG-VAMP).
-The practical version of WS-CG-VAMP discussed above demonstrated accelerated dynamics and produced estimates with NMSE $-2 dB$ better than regular CG-VAMP.
-At the same time, the oracle version of WS-CG-VAMP exhibits consistent reduction in NMSE towards the VAMP performance and seems to avoid getting trapped at a suboptimal fixed point, which is an inherent problem with any suboptimal method that has a 1D SE.
-In future work we plan to investigate what is the optimal initialization scheme of CG, what is the optimal structure of the vector $\xAB^t$ and what is the robust way of computing the appropriate correction for the warm-started CG algorithm.
+In the second part of the work we considered the potential of warm-starting the CG algorithm within CG-VAMP.
+We derived the SE of Warm-Started CG-VAMP (WS-CG-VAMP) and developed the asymptotic closed-form solution for the multidimensional correction of Warm-Started CG.
+Additionally, we proposed asymptotically rigorous and stable methods for implementing WS-CG-VAMP for solving large scale image reconstruction problems.
+The numerical experiments demonstrate that WS-CG-VAMP with a few CG iterations is able to get close to the VAMP fixed point and substantially outperform the regular CG-VAMP.
+Yet, we have observed that when WS-CG-VAMP is executed for large $t$, the error of the estimator \eqref{eq:psi_LSL_estimator} for $\Psi_t$ becomes larger and leads to poor performance of the overall WS-CG-VAMP algorithm.
+In future work we plan to investigate whether there are more robust ways for estimating the correlation matrix $\Psi_t$ within the family of Message-Passing algorithms.
 Additionally, we plan to consider how to extend the developed methods to the case where the covariance matrices of the cavity densities $\qAB^t$ and $\qBA^t$ from the section \ref{sec:EP_background} are block-isotropic as considered in the recent paper on \textit{Variable Density Approximate Message Passing} \cite{VDAMP}.